-Stories of Waitangi are brought to life through world class exhibitions, using state-of-the-art technology to offer a museum experience like no other.
-Learn about the history of Waitangi and its significance as a place to both Māori and non-Māori people.
-Experience the document that changed the face of the nation - The Treaty of Waitangi - through a fully interactive multimedia display.
-And marvel at the taonga or treasures on display, as you unravel their significance to the story of our country’s founding.
+The history of Waitangi is brought to life through world class exhibitions using interactive technology to offer a museum experience like no other.
+Learn about the history of Waitangi and its significance to both Māori and non-Māori people.
+Understand how the Treaty of Waitangi became the founding document of New Zealand and marvel at the taonga on display as you discover their significance to the story of Aotearoa New Zealand.

 Dedicated museum with gallery and learning centre for Waitangi